 First we arrange an introductory appointment (70 minutes) with one of our specially trained counsellors, when you can discuss what has brought you to counselling and consider together what kind of help you need.
 Before and during that appointment, we will ask you for some information, including your contact details, date of birth and your doctor.

 If you decide after this meeting that you would like to come for counselling and we feel we can help you, we will add your name to our waiting list for a suitable counsellor.
+The more availability you can offer during the week, the sooner you are likely to be allocated a counsellor.
 As soon as one is available, they will contact you and agree an appointment to start your weekly counselling sessions.

 You would meet with your counsellor weekly, for 50 minutes.
+This can be face to face in our offices, on the phone or online, and would be at the same time and date each week.
 Depending on your needs, your counselling may last from a few weeks or longer.

 Occasionally, we feel that we do not have the right skills to help someone.
 We then do our best to provide information about other sources of help.